Sin offering and salvation

 A bull and a red heifer

 The biblically astute will recall that the only other occasion when the blood was to be taken into the Tabernacle was also on the Day of Atonement and as part of its scapegoat procedure (Lev 16:15).
 Whilst that was also an Edenic sin offering, it is easiest to defer discussion of it until we have considered the red heifer (Num 19:1-10) and the ‘two birds’ component of cleansing procedure for tsara`ath ‘leprosy’ (Lev 14:3-7).
-Context driven differences in their implementation tend to obscure how closely these two procedures parallel one another, the former being for corporate application and the latter its scaled-down personal counterpart, which, on the assumption that a ‘leper’ would be poor, has downgraded the offering to a pair of birds4.
+Context driven differences in their implementation tend to obscure how closely these later two procedures parallel one another, the red heifer being for corporate application and the two birds its scaled-down personal counterpart, which, on the assumption that a ‘leper’ would be poor, has downgraded the offering to a pair of birds4.
 Nevertheless, the congruence is especially apparent in their treatment of the blood.
 Both effectively separated it, reserving a part for mixing with living water whilst deliberately propelling another heavenward.
 Thus, burning the whole heifer incorporated the blood into both the ash, which was mixing with living water, and the smoke, that ascended into heaven.
-Similarly, in the ‘leper’ procedure, the priest mixed part of one bird’s blood with living water whilst part ascended into heaven on the feathers of the other bird.
-Both procedures also involve a sevenfold sprinkling of blood: in the corporate – toward the front of the tent of meeting (i.e. toward the corporate gathering point), in the personal, as a component of the water of purification sprinkled on the individual.
+Similarly, in the ‘two birds’ procedure, the priest mixed part of one bird’s blood with living water whilst part ascended into heaven on the feathers of the other bird.
+Both procedures also involve a seven-fold sprinkling of blood: in the corporate – toward the front of the tent of meeting (i.e. toward the place where the community assembled before God), in the personal, as a component of the water of purification, sprinkled on the individual as they stood before the priest.
 Furthermore, both symbolically brought the blood together with cedar, hyssop and scarlet thread in preparation for its application.

 A bird set free and a goat sent out